DishaKhilari/Whales-ILIP/README.md

 Serenity 2.2.13 introduced integration with WebdriverManager to download webdriver binaries.

 ## The sample scenario
 Both variations of the sample project uses the sample Cucumber scenario.
-In this scenario, Sergey (who likes to search for stuff) is performing a search on the internet:
+In this scenario, User is performing a Signup operation on the Whales Website:

 ```Gherkin
 Feature: Invalid Data for Login